hectorgavin/backend-challenge/README.md

-# Hubrick Backend's Code Challenge #
+# Hubrick Backend Code Challenge #

-This respository contains a solution for the Hubrick Backend's Code Challenge.
+This respository contains a solution for the Hubrick Backend Code Challenge.

 ### Usage: ###